Oppositional Defiant Disorder

 Oppositional defiant disorder is best managed with the help of a behavioral health professional.
 Parents must also educate themselves and play an active role in the treatment process.

 Parent behavior management plays a crucial role in ODD treatment.
-During parent management training, a behavioral health specialist teaches the parent ways to better manage the child’s behavior.
+During parent management training, a behavioral health specialist teaches the parent ways to more effectively manage the child’s behavior.

 Treatment for ODD may also include: